-Number of Departments of Geography and Geography Teaching in Universities 33 Number of Department of Geological Engineering in Universities 30 NumberofFacultyofEducationalSciencesinUniversities 87 a national examination, after which, high school graduates are assigned to a university according to their performance.
+$\label{eq:number} Number of Departments of Geography and Geography Teaching in Universities$ 33 NumberofDepartmentofGeologicalEngineeringinUniversities 30 NumberofFacultyofEducationalSciencesinUniversities 87

+Although secondary and/or high school education is not mandatory, it is required to progress to university education (Figure 25.1).
+In 2015, there were 197 universities (state and private) in Turkey.
+Entrance is regulated by a national examination, after which, high school graduates are assigned to a university according to their performance.
 Overall, the present Turkish education system (Figure 25.1) highly resembles that of Western countries, as expected from a member of the European Union.
 The main difference seems to be in the number of students in vocational schools; however, the indicators have rapidly changed (OECD, 2013a, b).